 Note: If the terminal gets stuck you can use the steps above.

-Also see the terminal manual for further terminal information.
+Also see the terminal guide for further terminal information.

 - The main reason is for the user experience.
 When not making a purchase or pairing, the terminal is currently displaying "disconnected" which can generate complaints because customers think their integration is constantly breaking.